-After a lunch consisting of toast, in order to use up rather a lot of dried pieces of baguette we headed for the Petanque pitches.
+After a lunch consisting of toast in order to use up rather a lot of dried pieces of baguette, we headed for the Petanque pitches.
 On the way we bumped in to a couple who were on the coach with us yesterday and got chatting.
 This is their first winter down here in sunny Spain.
 Interestingly they had stayed at the first two campsites we stayed at down here two years ago.
-After our month at Camping La Bella Vista about ten miles from Gibraltar I gave the owners of the campsite, based in the Lake District, what I thought was constructive feedback.
-Clearly having talked the talk with me via emails they have done nothing to rectify matters and here was another punter having a moan about those same issues.
+Following our month at Camping La Bella Vista about twelve miles from Gibraltar I gave the British owners of the campsite, based in the Lake District, what I thought was constructive feedback.
+Having talked the talk with me via emails they appear to have done nothing to rectify matters because here was another punter having a moan about those same issues.

 Up to the Petanque pitches then, where we had a bit of a practice before returning down to the Reception area for a presentation on Fanzara a quiet village whose houses are covered in graffiti by 'artists' from around the world.
 Oh well our excursion there on Wednesday will be something to keep us occupied.

 Also in the room were 'The Intellectuals', probably Guardian readers, who tried to ask what they thought were clever questions regarding how the annual influx of tourists had effected the villages economy, I reckon Wednesday could be a good day.